hmrc/intellectual-property-admin-frontend/README.md

 > `sbt test`

-## Running tests

-To run this services Unit tests you can use the following command:

-> `sbt test`

 ## Scalafmt and Scalastyle

 To check if all the scala files in the project are formatted correctly: